chettriyuvraj/httpserver/README.md

 3. To confirm http request and response, go back to terminal.
 The script displays the HTTP request from the browser in full.
 (Screenshot 3)

+Possible issue: Connection refused when firing up the server - this might happen if the PORT(50009) is already being used by some other service.
+Change the PORT variable in httpserver script to some other large number (say 50008) and run the script again.

 ## Future

 - Want to add code to display images as well